Hey Kids (Start Here)

 2028 (Forty-nine – Like an Ill-Sheathed Knife)

-Hermann wakes in the morning to quiet music.
+Hermann wakes to quiet music.
 Cello and—harp, he thinks.
 It’s a song he knows.
-A traditional holiday song: “Bring a Torch, Jeanette Isabella.”
+A traditional holiday song: “Bring a Torch, Jeannette, Isabella.”
 He looks, puzzled, at the door to the bedroom.
 He checks his watch.
 It’s a shade before seven o’clock in the morning.
-He has not had coffee, he is exhausted, Newton is curled up beside him, and it takes Hermann whole sets of minutes to understand what is happening because someone is moving in the kitchen, quietly opening cabinets.
+He has not had coffee, he is exhausted, Newton is curled up beside him, and someone is moving in the kitchen, opening and closing cabinets.

 Mako, he thinks.
 Mako.

 His throat closes.
-There is something so terribly, terribly bittersweet, about Mako Mori moving almost silently about their apartment, alone, no doubt putting together breakfast, playing softly for herself traditional holiday music.
+There is something so terribly bittersweet about Mako Mori moving almost silently about their apartment, alone, no doubt putting together breakfast, playing softly for herself traditional holiday music.
 He drops his head to Newton’s shoulder, wraps an arm around the other man, and cries silently.

 Newton’s hand comes to rest on Hermann’s hair.
 “Hey,” he whispers.
 “S’wrong?”

-“Nothing,” Hermann whispers, holding him tightly, trying to stop his tears, failing.
+“Nothing.”
+Hermann holds him tightly, tries to stop his tears from falling.
 “Nothing.”

-“Shh,” Newton says, wrapping his arms around Hermann, dragging him up until Hermann is half on top of him.
+“Shh.”
+Newton wraps his arms around Hermann, dragging him up until Hermann is half atop him.
 “C’mere.”

 Hermann presses his forehead into Newton’s neck.

-“Mako is in our kitchen making breakfast,” Hermann whispers, not knowing how much of this the man will really take in.
+“Mako is in our kitchen making breakfast,” Hermann manages, not knowing how much of this the man will really take in.

 “It doesn’t matter,” Hermann murmurs.
 “It doesn’t even make sense.”